Mitgenosse/Gurkenplayer/README.md

 # CSL-Coop - Cities: Skylines modification
 This project is originally forked from Gurkenschreck/Gurkenplayer.
 Special thanks goes to Mario Giugno who initialy created this mod.

-I am trying to build a coop multiplayer mode for Cities: Skyline.
+I am trying to build a coop multiplayer mode for Cities Skylines.
-If you want to help me, then do it. :)
+If you want to help me, then please do it. :)

 ---

-<b>Already done:</b>
+<b>Already done: (Thanks to Gurkenschreck)</b>
 * Setting up server and client socket (using Lidgren.Networking.dll (MIT license), thanks Lidgren!).
 * It should synchronize money, area demand (commercial, residental, industrial), bought tiles.